Close

 Android-compatible hearing aids

-In 2019, six years after Apple, Google announced Bluetooth hearing aid compatibility in some Android devices, called the Audio Streaming for Hearing Aids (ASHA) protocol.1 This protocol, or set of communication rules using radio frequency, allows participating Android devices to stream audio to hearing aids through Bluetooth LE connectivity, following the same highly powerful yet energy-conserving technology efforts as Apple.
+In 2019, six years after Apple, Google announced Bluetooth hearing aid compatibility in some Android devices, called the Audio Streaming for Hearing Aids (ASHA) protocol.
+This protocol, or set of communication rules using radio frequency, allows participating Android devices to stream audio to hearing aids through Bluetooth LE connectivity, following the same highly powerful yet energy-conserving technology efforts as Apple.

-“Some hearing aids are more compatible with iPhone versus Android, so be sure to discuss which cell phone you use to make sure your hearing aids will be compatible with your current phone,” said Dr. Muth.
-For example, the OTC Jabra Enhance Plus hearing aid model (sold online or at Best Buy for $799 per pair) is not compatible with any Android phones.
+“Some hearing aids are more compatible with iPhone versus Android, so be sure to discuss which cell phone you use to make sure your hearing aids will be compatible with your current phone,” said Muth.
+For example, the OTC Jabra Enhance Plus hearing aid model (sold online or at Best Buy for $799 per pair) is not compatible with any Android phone.
 Since the introduction of ASHA, more hearing aids are compatible with Android, but be sure to ask before you purchase.

 It’s recommended you have Android OS 10 or higher to stream with ASHA-compatible hearing aids, but this can vary by hearing aid brand.